 Pour the batter into the prepared dish and bake for 55 minutes or until golden brown.

-Bring the ingredients to the boil in a small saucepan, stirring frequently.
+Bring the ingredients to a boil in a small saucepan, stirring frequently.

 Pour the sauce over the pudding as it comes out of the oven.